 - If you use a CRM tool other than Salesforce to manage account data, work with your developer to use the Add Account Properties API.
 Note that, as your set of accounts and their properties change, you’ll need to periodically call this API with an account ID as well as any account-level properties.

-After you’ve added your account data in Heap, to get started, navigate to Account > Manage > Account Health Analysis.
+After you’ve set up a way to send account data into Heap, navigate to Account > Manage > Account Health Analysis.
 You’ll be prompted to select a user property that denotes an Account ID.
 All users associated with this Account ID will be grouped together into the corresponding Account.

 Please ensure you select an Account ID that is guaranteed to be unique for a given account and not, for example, a property such as a company name.